npbee/npb/src/resume/index.md

         - |
             As the third engineering hire on a very lean team, my responsibilities revolved around the front-end architecture and implementation of a very large KnockoutJS application.
+My role on the team grew to include the rebuild and oversight of the entire frontend architecture
       highlights:
+        - Completely rebuilt a legacy application using React, with features such as immutable data structures, 95% test coverage using generative testing techniques, continuous deployment, and usage of the latest Javascript language features.
         - Built a unit testing infrastructure from scratch for a legacy codebase.
-        - Kept the codebase up-to-date with industry best-practices and tooling.
     - company: Say Media, Inc.
       role: Senior Ad Operator
       dates: Aug.
 2008 - Nov.
 2014